 Opium for newborns, and not only

-Benzedrine (racemic amphetamine) inhalers were available in the U.S. until the mid 50s, and they were so appreciated that even airlines gave them to passengers to treat discomfort when the plane was taking off and landing.
+Benzedrine (racemic amphetamine) inhalers were available in the U.S. until the mid-50s, and they were so appreciated that even airlines gave them to passengers to treat discomfort when the plane was taking off and landing.
 It was also proclaimed that more than 10 million Benzedrine inhalers had been distributed in the first 7 years it was released, which means they sold even better than mister McDonald’s hamburgers.

 Opium for Asthma

 It’s not sure how good this treatment was, but at least, the National Vaporizer Vapor-OL (opium) Treatment no. 6 for asthma (as it was called) provided a unique way of smoking opium.
-You had a pretty volatile liquid that went in a sort of frying pan, heated by a small kerosen lamp placed under the pan.
+You had a pretty volatile liquid that went in a sort of frying pan, heated by a small kerosene lamp placed under the pan.

-Dragees Antiseptiques Au Menthol
+Dragees Antiseptiques Au Menthol: cocaine for sour throat

 Mrs. Winslow’s Soothing Syrup

 Of course, as a working mother, things are never easy.
 So when you get home, you want to get some peace and quiet, and that’s exactly what this soothing syrup was doing.
-Because no matter how noisy and restless a child is, 65 miligrams of morphine per fluid ounce does the trick.
+Because no matter how noisy and restless a child is, 65 milligrams of morphine per fluid ounce does the trick.

 Cocaine toothache drops